rdp2fm/engineer-take-home-assignment/README.md

 # Lincoln Full-Stack Engineer Take-Home Project
+All alerts are sent to robertp93@gmail.com (due to SES limitations on sandbox emailing). https://lincoln.robpetri.com is the live demo

 This take-home project is designed to simulate real world client work.
 It should take up to only a few hours to complete.
 Please work at your own pace and comfort.